erikeldridge/agoseris/README.md

 [Google's PWA codelabs](https://codelabs.developers.google.com/dev-pwa-training/).

-This app is hosted on GitHub Pages, which requires an `index.html` at the root (or in a directory called `docs`, but that'd be even more confusing).
+This app is hosted on GitHub Pages, which requires an `index.html` at the root (or in a directory called `docs`).
+All files in a PWA must be in [scope](https://web.dev/add-manifest/).
+So, files are organized like this:

-For the PWA service worker to be in scope, it must be in the same directory as `index.html`.

-Any resources with a build step are sourced from the `src` directory and built into the root directory using commands in `gulpfile.js`.
+* the root directory contains `index.html` and build dependencies. `index.html` is treated like a "product landing page" linking to the app.
+* the `app` directory contains all PWA components
+* the `src` directory contains source files used to build assets in `app`

+The project uses Gulp to manage workflows.

 ### Set up